cdsmith/HMock/README.md

 * Certain behaviors that did need to be mocked, such as looking up `Eq` and `Show` instances for common types, were useful for many different tests.
-To help with reuse, `QuasiMock` exports a reusable action, `setupQuasi`, that configures these common responses as defaults with `whenever`.
+To help with reuse, `QuasiMock` exports a reusable action, `setupQuasi`, that configures these common responses as defaults with `expectAny`.

 * The actual mock required less than 25 lines of very straight-forward code, and `setupQuasi` was about the same.
 (There was, though an unfortunate need